U.S. Spies Colluded with Russians to Buy Dirt on Trump, Cyberweapons

 Was this Russian Sacha Baron Cohen.

 That’s what I thought.
-Don’t they have to change the software and the codes?
+Don’t they have to change the software and the codes anyway?
 If this was hacked, it’s too late.

+Yes the NSA cyber weapons are a cover.
+Such items would sell for millions.
+The schemes against Trump are intelligence operations.
+Sure there are political roots, but the actual mechanics of the operations are intelligence (FBI, CIA, NSA, …) based.

+The NYT is a tool of these operations, and must be doing damage control.
+They get a lot of stories first due to the connections to intelligence, it is surely not due to good reporting.